mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 Instrumental agency in education can be viewed as an uncomplicated view of mediation as a means to achieve pre-set goals.
 Thus designing for instrumental agency is often framed within an instruction or school setting.

+EXAMPLES IN THIS SETTING NEEDED.
+REFERENCE CHAPTER 5.

 A distinction can be made with and a transformative agency   [@isaac_cultural_2022], in that expression of instrumental agency are unlikely to provoke environment changes in the activity system at hand.

 Transformational agency may stem from transcending individual motivation  but also involves a transformation to systemic constraints [@hopwood_agency_2022].
 Participant acts of volition which aims overcome conflicts blocking activity progress may serve to surface previously unknown forms of mediation and use of tools.